Fabbioli Cellars

 • In eastern Loudon County, just north of Leesburg off of US Route 15.
 Doug Fabbioli started Fabbioli Cellars in 2000, after beginning his wine career in the Finger Lakes and California.
 He has since become one of the most sought-after winemakers of northern Virginia, and one of the key figures in Loudoun County’s wine industry.
 Having Doug Fabbioli as a consultant is a seal of approval for lesser-known wineries.

-Wine: One of the Top 40 wineries in Virginia, and top 12 wineries in Northern Virginia.
+Wine: Historically one of the elite wineries in Northern Virginia, Fabbioli Cellars’ recent vintages have been less well received.
+The 2019 Cabernet Franc Reserve was voted Loudoun County’s #1 Cabernet Franc in 2024 at the Loudoun wine awards.
+At the 2025 and 2024 Virginia Governor’s Cup state-wide wine competition, Fabbioli’s eleven entries received eight silver medals and three bronze medals, after many years of gold medal awards for the winery.
+At the 2025 event, silver medals were received for the 2020 “Tre Sorelle,” the 2023 Cabernet Franc and “Something White,” and the non-vintage “Ladies’ Man” (an apple-raspberry wine).
 Fabbioli wines were awarded two gold medals at the 2023 Governor’s Cup state-wide competition, for the 2019 Cabernet Franc Reserve, and the 2021 Cabernet Franc – which is a good hint of what varietal to target when at the winery.
-The 2021 Petit Manseng and Pear Wine were awarded bronze medals at the same competition, although BS is personally a fan of the pear wine.
-At the 2022 Governor’s Cop competition, four Fabbioli wines were awarded silver medals: the 2017 Tannat, the 2020 Chambourcin, Petit Manseng and Chardonnay.
 Fabbioli’s main focus has generally been more on red wines, such as Cabernet Franc, Tannat and Petit Verdot, with Chambourcin and on the white side Petit Manseng coming into their own more recently.

 Setting: Pleasant site off a small road, a couple of miles from Route 15.
 Outdoor tables in the summer, and an upstairs seating area with good views on all sides available in all seasons.
 Even though this is very close to Leesburg, the feel is still pretty rural – especially when mud has taken over the access road